MileHacker Logo

 • Donate through established local charities or NGOs.

-• Research bodies before donating to confirm legitimacy.
+• Organizations that do research before donating to confirm legitimacy.

 • Support organized efforts that benefit many, rather than individuals.